nigelvh/K7NVH-DC-PDU/README.md

 The 'HELP' command will print a short message referencing the project page containing documentation.

 ### STATUS
 The 'STATUS' command is designed to give an overview of the running state of each port on the PDU.
 The port numbers, any configured custom port names, and port state (ENABLED/DISABLED) will be displayed.
 Input voltage, board temperature, and per port current and power values will be shown.
 Voltages sensed on the auxiliary inputs will also be displayed.
 Note that unconnected auxiliary inputs may float and show voltages on unconnected pins.
+Messages that ports have been disabled due to overload, or are under automatic voltage control are displayed if applicable.

 ```plain
 > STATUS